'No proof' Osama bin Laden was involved in 9/11: Taliban | english.lokmat.com

 He was killed in a military operation by US Navy Seals in 2011 at the garrison town Abbottabad.

-Several military experts have warned that Afghstan would become the terror breeding ground after the Taliban take over.
+Several military experts have warned that Afghanistan would become the terror breeding ground after the Taliban take over.

 As per the US-Taliban deal signed in Doha last year, the Taliban vowed to cut ties to al Qaeda.

-Although the group has been substantially weakened since 2001, its fighters remain in Afghstan.
+Although the group has been substantially weakened since 2001, its fighters remain in Afghanistan.

 ( With inputs from ANI )